I have become a bigger fan of fish than ever before in recent weeks. I don’t know what it is, but fish is really satisfying every craving I have.

-Add the soy sauce, vinegar, orange juice, lime juice, cilantro, parsley, garlic, salt, pepper, and ginger to a large bowl to make the marinade.
+Add the soy sauce or tamari, vinegar, orange juice, lime juice, cilantro, parsley, garlic, salt, pepper, and ginger to a large bowl to make the marinade.
 Mix well to combine.

 Add the halibut cubes to the bowl, stir to coat, and cover with plastic wrap.
 Place in the refrigerator and let marinate for 30 minutes to 2 hours.

 If you are using bamboo skewers, be sure to soak them for 30 minutes before you start grilling, to prevent scorching.
 Metal skewers can also be used.

 Preheat your grill to medium-high heat and lightly oil the grate with canola oil.

 Be sure to reserve the remaining marinade in the bowl.

 Step 4 – Grill Skewers and Make Sauce